jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W3.md

 - One person in the group must be responsible for audio recording
 - Use a **hand clap at the beginning** of each take for sync
 - The Zoom may be:
   - held steadily
   - placed on the ground
   - moved carefully to capture environmental sound
-- Do not tap, touch, or handle the recorder during recording
+- Do **not** tap, touch, or handle the recorder during recording

-📌 *Audio should reflect the space and duration of the scene.*

----

 ### Recording Rules